How does radiation therapy work?

 - Small tattoos may be placed on your skin to show the technicians where to aim the radiation.
 The tattoos are tiny—about the size of a pinhead.

 - You may also be fitted for an immobilization device.
-Doctors use tape, headrests, molds, or plaster casts to help support the body part requiring treatment.
+Doctors use tape, headrests, molds, and other methods to help support the body part requiring treatment.
 This helps you stay in the same position throughout treatment.

-- You’ll sit in a chair or lie on a table.
+- You’ll lie on a table.
 A technician may use your immobilization device or other pieces of equipment to help hold you in position for the treatment.

 - The radiation therapist will then go into the next room to control the machine.
 The therapist can see and hear you.
 The therapist can talk to you through a speaker.